Extracting representations of cognition across neuroimaging studies improves brain decoding: S1 Appendix

 The appendix is structured as follow: in the first section, we formalize the learning setting and method, after describing decoding baselines.
 In the second section, we perform supportive experiments to explain the observed results, and discuss various alternatives for the model, to further support modelling choices.
-Finally, we provide reproduction details, along with data and software notes. \printcontents[appendix]{l}{1}
+Finally, we provide reproduction details, along with data and software notes.
+A visualization of all MSTONs components (that reproduces \url{https://cogspaces.github.io/assets/MSTON/components.html}) is provided for completeness in S1 Components.

 \paragraph*{Notations.}We denote scalars, vectors and matrices using lower-case, bold lower-case and bold upper-case letters, e.g., $x$, $\x$ and $\X$.
 We denote the elements of $\X$ by $x_{i,j}$ and its rows by $\x_i$.
 We write $x^j$ a value that is specific to study number $j$.
 We denote $\bar x$ a value built from an ensemble of value ${(x_s)}_s$.
 Finally, we write~$[l]$ the set of integers ranging from $1$ to $l$.